-The devices in the product line include a soft-tip wire guide, a serial dilator set, the Kolenda Salivary Access Introducer Set, and the NGage® and NCircle® salivary stone extractors.
-Physicians use these products in sialendoscopy, a minimally invasive procedure for visualising and treating obstructive salivary gland disorders through the salivary ducts.
+The devices in the product line include a soft-tip wire guide, a serial dilator set, the Kolenda Salivary Access Introducer Set and the NGage® and NCircle® salivary stone extractors.
+Physicians use these products in sialendoscopy, a minimally invasive procedure for visualizing and treating obstructive salivary gland disorders through the salivary ducts.
 Sialendoscopy can be performed in the physician’s office in an outpatient procedure and has been shown to reduce the risks of facial nerve paralysis and morbidity.2

-The salivary duct access products are available to physicians internationally and are among the new minimally invasive devices that Cook Medical has launched as part of its new Otolaryngology—Head and Neck Surgery (OHNS) clinical division.
-Initially, Cook Medical OHNS will focus on products that are used to treat salivary gland disease, chronic sinusitis, vocal cord paralysis and obstructive sleep apnea, as well as products used for soft tissue repair and in interventional airway and oesophageal procedures.
+The salivary duct access products are available to doctors internationally and are among the new minimally invasive devices that Cook Medical has launched as part of its new Otolaryngology—Head and Neck Surgery (OHNS) clinical division.
+Initially, Cook Medical OHNS will focus on products that are used to treat salivary gland disease, chronic sinusitis, vocal cord paralysis and obstructive sleep apnea, as well as products used for soft tissue repair and in interventional airway and esophageal procedures.